jinnaiyuu/jinnaiyuu.github.io/index.md

 ## Teaching

 - 2016 Winter Semester
-Teaching assistant of Terakoya program at the University of Tokyo.
-Terakoya is a program for undergraduate students with little background on mathematics or computer science.
-(Terakoya is named after the private elementary schools in the Edo period in Japan.)
+Teaching assistant for *Terakoya* program, which is a program to walk through introductory level math and computer science for undergraduates at the University of Tokyo.

 - 2016 Summer Semester
 I was working as a teaching assistant (TA) for information engineering at the University of Tokyo.

 - 2015 Winter Semester
-I was teaching graph theory with flip-teaching style in Terakoya program.
+I was teaching introductory graph theory with flip-teaching style for Terakoya program at the University of Tokyo.

 - 2015 Summer Semester
 I was a teaching assistant (TA) for first year seminar for science student at the University of Tokyo.